PVSRIPO in Recurrent Malignant Glioma

 a study on Glioma

-This is a randomized phase 2 study of oncolytic polio/rhinovirus recombinant (PVSRIPO) alone or in combination with the chemotherapy drug lomustine in adult patients with recurrent World Health Organization (WHO) grade IV malignant glioma.
+This is a phase 2 study of oncolytic polio/rhinovirus recombinant (PVSRIPO) in adult patients with recurrent World Health Organization (WHO) grade IV malignant glioma.

-A Randomized, Multicenter, Phase 2 Study of Oncolytic Polio/Rhinovirus Recombinant (PVSRIPO) Alone or in Combination With Lomustine in Recurrent WHO Grade IV Malignant Glioma Patients
+A Multicenter Phase 2 Study of Oncolytic Polio/Rhinovirus Recombinant (PVSRIPO) in Recurrent WHO Grade IV Malignant Glioma Patients

-This is a randomized phase 2 study of oncolytic polio/rhinovirus recombinant (PVSRIPO) alone or in combination with the chemotherapy drug lomustine in adult patients with recurrent World Health Organization (WHO) grade IV malignant glioma.
-The primary objective of this study is to assess the efficacy of a single dose of PVSRIPO alone or in combination with a single dose of lomustine among adults with WHO grade IV malignant glioma at first or second recurrence relative to the survival observed in a historical control group.
-The secondary objective is to determine the safety of each PVSRIPO treatment cohort in recurrent WHO grade IV malignant glioma patients.
-Within each cohort, the proportion of patients who experience grade 3, 4, or 5 AEs that are possibly, probably, and definitely related to protocol treatment will be estimated.
-Subjects will be randomized to receive either PVSRIPO alone, or PVSRIPO in combination with a single dose of lomustine 8 weeks after PVSRIPO infusion, to evaluate the impact of these treatment regimens on 24-month survival relative to historical controls.
+This is a phase 2 study of oncolytic polio/rhinovirus recombinant (PVSRIPO) in adult patients with recurrent World Health Organization (WHO) grade IV malignant glioma.
+The primary objective of this study is to assess the efficacy of a single dose of PVSRIPO among adults with WHO grade IV malignant glioma at first or second recurrence relative to the survival observed in a historical control group.
+The secondary objective is to determine the safety of PVSRIPO treatment in recurrent WHO grade IV malignant glioma patients.
+The proportion of patients who experience grade 3, 4, or 5 AEs that are possibly, probably, and definitely related to protocol treatment will be estimated.
+Subjects will be receive PVSRIPO alone to evaluate the impact of the treatment regimens on 24-month survival relative to historical controls.
 PVSRIPO will be delivered intratumorally by convection-enhanced delivery (CED) using an intracerebral catheter placed within the enhancing portion of the tumor.
 Based on experience with a Phase 1 study at Duke, previously published reports, and institutional review board (IRB)- and FDA-approved trials using similar infusion techniques, patients will be infused at a rate of 0.5 mL/hr.
 A Medfusion™ 3500 infusion pump (Smiths Medical, Minneapolis, MN) or any other comparable FDA-cleared syringe infusion pump approved by the sponsor or their designee, will be pre-programmed to a delivery rate of 0.5 mL/hr.
-Subjects randomized to the lomustine arm will receive a single oral dose of 110 mg/m2 lomustine 8 weeks after PVSRIPO administration.
-If a subject has been treated with bevacizumab in the time since PVSRIPO infusion, the lomustine dose will be dispensed as an oral therapy at 90 mg/m2 one time only 8 weeks after PVSRIPO infusion.
-The target accrual for the study is 62 patients, 31 patients per arm.
+The target accrual for the study is 102 patients.
 All patients who are randomized and receive PVSRIPO treatment will be included in efficacy and safety analyses.

 You can join if…